eskay993/gamefiles/sp-football-life-2023/README.md

 # Install Guide

-This guide assumes you already have Lutris istalled on your Steam Deck.
+This guide assumes you already have Lutris installed on your Steam Deck.
 If you don't then you can install it from the `Discover` app.
 Follow the first 1 min of [this guide](https://www.youtube.com/watch?v=537bpLvPu64).
 Ignore the rest of the video.

 It also assumes you have already downloaded the [SP Football Life 2023](https://www.pessmokepatch.com/2022/10/spfl23.htm) base game and latest update from the [SmokePatch](https://www.pessmokepatch.com/2022/10/spfl23.html) website and extracted both downloads.
 For a guide on how to download and extract the files, follow the first 2 mins of [this video](https://www.youtube.com/watch?v=ROhjt-0UKkc).
 Ignore everything after he extracts the files and follow the steps below to continue.